AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     # Download AnnData format files for a specific release, for example
     ./download-data.py --release 2024-05-01 --format AnnData
     ```

-- If you're only working with a subset of the data, you can use the `--projects` or `--samples` option to download select projects or samples, respectively (note that these options are mutually exclusive):

-    ```sh
-    # use the --projects option
-    ./download-data.py --projects SCPCPXXXXXX

-    # use the --samples option
-    ./download-data.py --samples SCPCSXXXXXX,SCPCSXXXXXY
-    ```

 - To review the files would be downloaded without performing the download yet, you can use the `--dryrun` option as follows.